 HIPAA Compliance and Text Messaging

-Text messaging provides researchers, health care providers and patients with a direct line of communication, which they can use to transmit vital information essential to improving clinical outcomes.
+Mobile health technology such as text messaging provides researchers, health care providers and patients with a direct line of communication, which they can use to transmit vital information essential to improving clinical outcomes.
 Unfortunately, traditional text messaging is not secure or compliant with the privacy regulations of the Health Information Portability and Accountability Act (HIPAA).
 HIPAA compliant text messaging must follow the four major areas critical to compliance:

-Secure data centers – HIPAA requires that all health related data be stored in a secure location.
+Secure data centers – HIPAA requires that all health-related data be stored in a secure location.

 Encryption – HIPAA requires that all protected health information be encrypted both in transit and at rest.